 There is no official Thanksgiving in the United Kingdom.
-There is a Harvest Festival celebration here in churches here in October but with church attendance at an all time low, many people are unfortunately barely aware of it.
+There is a Harvest Festival celebration here in churches here in October but with church attendance at an all time low for so many reasons, many people are unfortunately barely aware of it.
 Many schools have a harvest festival celebration to bring a focuses to the harvest, and also to charitable giving, but on the whole it does not bring a broader attitude of gratitude into the mix.
 This is why we all need a Thanksgiving, a day marked out to corporately celebrate our blessings, and think about giving to others who may not be as blessed.

 We have always kept Canadian Thanksgiving in October at our house.
 Although I am a naturalised British citizen, and have lived here more than half my life, I am Canadian by birth and enjoy keeping my family’s traditions.
-We also celebrate American Thanksgiving in November with a lovely American friend and her family.
-Both of these celebrations keep our minds on the positive and remind us to be grateful.
+We also normally celebrate American Thanksgiving in November with a lovely American friend and her family, Both of these celebrations keep our minds on the positive and remind us to be grateful.

 But Why Do We All Need A Thanksgiving Day?